White spaces (radio): South Africa

 A second trial involved providing point-to-point Internet connectivity to five rural secondary schools in Limpopo province, with equally good results.

 ICASA subsequently issued regulations on the use of television white spaces in 2018.
 Three temporary TV white space spectrum licenses were issued by ICASA in April 2020, response to the Covid-19 pandemic, in the 470–694 MHz band, to Mthinthe Communications, Levin Global & Morai Solutions.

-In 2023, South Korea-based telecommunications company Innonet Co., Ltd. partnered with the Council for Scientific and Industrial Research (CSIR) to provide 24 TV white space communication units aimed at improving internet connectivity in rural areas of South Africa.
+In 2023, South Korea-based telecommunications company INNONET partnered with the Council for Scientific and Industrial Research (CSIR) to provide 24 TV white space communication units aimed at improving internet connectivity in rural areas of South Africa.
 The collaboration, supported by the Korean government, included training and support for local small and medium-sized enterprises (SMMEs) to operate and manage the deployed TVWS equipment across five provinces, including Limpopo and Mpumalanga.

 United Kingdom

 Ofcom, the licensing body of spectrum in the UK, has made white-space free to use.

 On June 29, 2011, one of the largest commercial tests of white space Wi-Fi was conducted in Cambridge, England.
 The trial was conducted by Microsoft using technology developed by Adaptrum and backed by a consortium of ISP's and tech companies including Nokia, BSkyB, the BBC, and BT, with the actual network hardware being provided by Neul.
 In the demonstration, the Adaptrum whitespace system provided the broadband IP connectivity allowing a client-side Microsoft Xbox to stream live HD videos from the Internet.
 Also as part of the demo, a live Xbox/Kinect video chat was established between two Xbox/Kinect units connected through the same TV whitespace connection.
 These applications were demonstrated under a highly challenging radio propagation environment with more than 120 dB link loss through buildings, foliage, walls, furniture, people etc. and with severe multipath effects.

 In 2017, Microsoft further expanded their research to show that small cell LTE eNodeB's operating in TV White Space could be used to provide cost effective broadband to affordable housing residents.